Takemikazuchi: Quelling of the Middle Country

 The two deities reached the land of Izumo at a place called "the little shore of Izasa/Inasa" (伊耶佐小浜), and stuck a "ten-fist sword" (Totsuka-no-Tsurugi) upside-down on the crest of the wave, and sat atop it, while demanding the local god Ōkuninushi to relinquish the Izumo province over to them. Ōkuninushi replied he would defer the decision to his child deities, and would follow suit in their counsel.
 One of them, Kotoshironushi or Yae-Kotoshironushi ("Eight-Fold-Thing-Sign-Master") who had been out fishing, was easily persuaded to forfeit his authority and retire into seclusion.

 The other, Takeminakata would not concede without testing his feats of strength against Takemikazuchi.
 When the challenger grabbed Takemikazuchi's hand it turned as if into an icicle and then a sword, making him cringe.
 Takemikazuchi then grabbed Takeminakata's hand, crushing it like a young reed.
 The challenger, chased to the sea near Suwa of Shinano (科野国之州羽海), asked for clemency on his life, promising to hold himself in exile in that region (in this way, the defeated Takeminakata became chief deity of the Suwa Grand Shrine in Nagano Prefecture).

 The hand-to-hand bout between the two deities is considered the mythical origin of sumo wrestling.

 The Nihon Shoki names a different partner for Takemikazuchi in the task of conquering lands of the Middle Country.
-That partner is Futsunushi (a god who goes unmentioned in the Kojiki in the gods' birth episode as well as this episode).
+That partner is his brother Futsunushi (a god who goes unmentioned in the Kojiki in the gods' birth episode as well as this episode).